DaveBrad/Imatic8Prog/README.md

 The JAR file may be used as a "library".

-If wish to run just the JAR file, download the dist/Imatic8Prog.jar from the repository.
-To run (if no JAR file association with:
+If you wish to run the JAR file, download just the jarDL/Imatic8Prog.jar from the repository.
+To run (if no JAR file association) with:
+    'java -jar Imatic8Prog.jar'
+or
-'java -jar Imatic8Prog.jar'  or 'java -jar Imatic8Prog.jar [args]').
+    'java -jar Imatic8Prog.jar [args]'